Friday, September 12, 2025

 We are learning about the Woolwich Way!
 The Woolwich Way is made up of 6 qualities that will help us to be the best we can be!
 (Courtesy- I can use good manners, Compassion-I can help others, Respect- I can treat others kindly, Honesty-I can tell the truth, Responsibility- I can take care of myself and my stuff, Quality- I can do my best even when things are hard)

-Also, we are going to be exploring force and motion next week and I am asking if they have a matchbox type toy car to bring it in.
+We are going to be exploring force and motion next week and I am asking if they have a matchbox type toy car to bring it in.
 It will be a fun study!

 Thank you for such a wonderful year in kindergarten!
 We have reached the end of our time together and I want to tell you how honored I am to have been able to spend every day with your precious children.